Boston-University-Microbiome-Initiative/.github/README.md

 Tools for BU members, by BU members

+Reach out on the Slack channel for an invite to the organization.

 # Software
 - [BU16s](https://github.com/Boston-University-Microbiome-Initiative/BU16s): 16s processing pipeline - no installation required (runs from the SCC).
 - [BUpicrust](https://github.com/Boston-University-Microbiome-Initiative/BUpicrust): Implementation of PiCrust2 (no installation required)